 Key Points:

-- A mid-tier option, I found Excalibur’s Buffet to have “OK” quality, albeit an unsurprising menu consisting of breakfast & lunch items.
+- A mid-tier option, I found Excalibur’s Buffet to have “OK” quality, albeit an unsurprising brunch menu.

-Of course, I’ll include plenty of pictures so you can determine for yourself whether or not The Buffet at Excalibur could be a good fit.
+Of course, I’ll include plenty of pictures so you can decide for yourself whether The Buffet at Excalibur could be a fit.

 Excalibur Buffet Pricing and Hours

-Excalibur’s buffet is open daily for brunch, which runs from 8 am – 2 pm.
+Excalibur’s buffet is open daily for brunch, running from 8 am to 2 pm.

 Excalibur Brunch Buffet Menu Items